 Starlow certainly never thought she'd be tested.
 When her mentor Wisdurm asked her to help the Mushroom Kingdom with a nasty plague, she didn't once suspect that something bigger was about to unfold.
 She just figured she was given the Blorbs case because she had a good rapport with Wisdurm – the Sage liked her spunk, and appreciated how hard a researcher she was.
-A bookish girl, Starlow read long into the night looking for a way to cure the Blorbs, but she didn't have much luck, and drifted off into an uneasy sleep about swollen Toads, fire, and red, glowing eyes in the dark.
+A bookish girl, Starlow read long into the night looking for a way to cure the Blorbs, but she didn't have much luck, and drifted off into an uneasy sleep about swollen Toads, dragonfire, and red, glowing eyes in the dark.

 "You're going to be laaaaaate."

 Starlow jerked awake at Wisdurm's voice.
 "Huh?
 Wha-?"

-"The meeting's about the start down in Peach's Caaaaastle," said the sage.
+"The meeting's about the start down in Peach's Caaaaastle," said the Sage.
 She was in her butterfly form, as always.
-Starlow couldn't even remember back to a time when Wisdurm still looked like a Star Sprite: she had found her true form decades ago.
+Starlow couldn't even remember back to a time when Wisdurm still looked like a Star Sprite: she had found her true form decades ago and never went back.
 Most Sages did, sooner or later, be they animals, one of the anthropomorphic races, or even inanimate objects.
 Another Sage had once come back from an adventure with Mario with a new form as a wooden Geno doll, even adapting it over his given name.
 Wisdurm had a true name as well, but she wouldn't tell Starlow what it was: she said it was an ugly name.
 Starlow couldn't imagine changing her name or looking like anything but what she always looked like – she wouldn't even know what to do as a Star, without her sprite's feet or her flashing star-shaped headpiece…

 Wisdurm frowned: Starlow was getting lost in her thoughts again.
 She had a long night, so it was understandable, but she really did need to come back down to earth.
 Literally.
 "Yoooou're.
 Gooooing.
 Toooo.
 Beeee.
 Laaaaate."
 She repeated.